core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The presence of this option means that the message payload contains also EDHOC data, that must be extracted and processed as defined in {{server-processing}}, before the rest of the message can be processed.

-{{fig-edhoc-opt}} shows the format of a CoAP message containing both the EDHOC data and the OSCORE ciphertext, using the newly defined EDHOC option for signalling.
+{{fig-edhoc-opt}} shows an example of CoAP message containing both the EDHOC data and the OSCORE ciphertext, using the newly defined EDHOC option for signalling.

 ~~~~~~~~~~~~~~~~~
  0                   1                   2                   3